regensunite/passbolt-regens-unite/README.md

 4. `fly ssh issue --agent`
 5. `scp backup.sql root@mysql-regens-unite.internal:/tmp/backup.sql`
   - if you get an error à la "exec: "scp": executable file not found in $PATH" you need to install scp on the server first

-## TODO
-- figure out how to restore from backups
-  - use mysql 5 (less memory intensive)
-- document for community